GospelTrust/gt-eng-50/docs/content/_week-10/lesson-50.md

 {% include lesson/bubble.html text='Yes.
 I&rsquo;m ^checking in today.
 My name is John Thomas.' side='right' index=2 %}
 {% include lesson/bubble.html text='You have a ^reservation with us?' side='left' index=3 %}
 {% include lesson/bubble.html text='Uh, yes I ^believe I do.
 I called in last week.' side='right' index=4 %}
 {% include lesson/bubble.html text='Let me see.
 John Thomas.
 It looks like we do.
-Is your ^reservation for a ^single room.' side='left' index=5 %}
+Is your ^reservation for a ^single room?' side='left' index=5 %}
 {% include lesson/bubble.html text='That is ^correct.' side='right' index=6 %}
 {% include lesson/bubble.html text='And you&rsquo;ll be staying with us for five ^nights?' side='left' index=7 %}
 {% include lesson/bubble.html text='Yes, I&rsquo;ll be here for five nights.
 Maybe more.' side='right' index=8 %}